mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 [TTI](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive)
 is essentially the same as FCP in our case.

-However, one of the advantages of client side rendering is that all subsequent page transitions after the initial render can be handled purely on the client side without the need for making (and waiting for the response to) any additional requests.
-In order to combine that benefit with those of serving pre-rendered HTML documents, we wrote the site as a single page app so that the client-side app would rehydrate on top of the pre-rendered DOM once the JavaScript was loaded and the app started.
+However, one of the advantages of client-side rendering is that all subsequent page transitions after the initial render can be handled purely on the client side without the need to make (and wait for the response to) any additional requests.
+In order to combine that benefit with those of serving pre-rendered HTML documents, we wrote the site as a single-page app so that the client-side app would rehydrate on top of the pre-rendered DOM once the JavaScript was loaded and the app started.
 If that happens before a user clicks any of the links on any of the pages, the page transition would be handled purely on the client side and thus be instant.
 If a link is clicked **before** the app is running in the client, that click would simply result in a regular navigation request that would be responded to with another pre-rendered HTML document from the CDN.
-In that sense, the client side app [progressively enhances](https://en.wikipedia.org/wiki/Progressive_enhancement) the static HTML document - if it is running, page transitions will be purely client side and instant, if it is not (yet) running, clicks on links will simply be regular navigation requests.
+In that sense, the client-side app [progressively enhances](https://en.wikipedia.org/wiki/Progressive_enhancement) the static HTML document - if it is running, page transitions will be purely client-side and instant, if it is not (yet) running, clicks on links will simply be regular navigation requests.

 ### Glimmer.js

-Since we are huge fans of Ember.js and are heavily connected with the community supporting it and even directly involved in its core team, we wanted to stay in the ecosystem to build our own site as well.
+Since we are huge fans of Ember.js and are heavily connected with the community, supporting it and even directly involved in its core team, we wanted to stay in the ecosystem to build our own site as well.
 While Ember.js is a great fit for ambitious apps like [travel booking systems](/cases/trainline/) or